Denmark Open: Sindhu loses in quarters | Sports-Games

 It was a one-way traffic after the interval as An Seyoung jumped to 20-10 in a jiffy.
 Sindhu saved two match points before committing another error.

-The 27-year-old from Madhya Pradesh will lock horns with 33-year-old Tommy Sugiarto, a bronze winner at the 2014 World Championships.

-However, it proved to be too daunting a task for Lakhsya to match Olympic champion Viktor Axelsen as he thrashed the Indian 21-15 21-7 in a lop-sided second-round contest.
+It was also curtains for Lakshya Sen at the Super 1000 tournament here.
+It proved to be too daunting a task for him to match Olympic champion Viktor Axelsen as he thrashed the Indian 21-15 21-7 in a lop-sided second-round contest.

-Coming into the match with a dismal 1-5 head-to-head count, Sameer showed great athleticism and tactical acumen to down Antonsen, a silver medallist at the 2019 World Championships.

-Sameer opened a 2-0 lead before increasing it to 11-6 at the break.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)